Raichâ€™s Options: Die or Go to Jail

 Doug has already written about how our courts have denied Angel Raich her right to life but I think this is such a fundamental miscarriage of justice that it deserves further discussion.
 Angel Raich suffers with a brain tumor, chronic pain, seizures, Scoliosis, TMJ and other medical conditions; her physician has determined that cannabis is her only effective treatment option for these conditions.
 According to Raichâ€™s website, from 1996 to 1999 she could not move the right side of her body and had to use a wheelchair.
 After smoking the cannabis as recommended by her doctor, she was able to ditch the wheelchair and better manage her pain.

 Cannabis has done more than restore Raichâ€™s mobility and alleviate pain.
 According to her physician Dr. Frank Lucidio, taking her off her cannabis regimen would cause â€œimminent harmâ€ which would likely lead to her death by starvation or malnutrition.
 Yet somehow the powers that be in their infinite wisdom have determined that Raichâ€™s life is not worth saving.
 Their precious prohibition of marijuana is more important.
+If you’re fortunate enough to live in a medicinally legal area and you frequent dispensaries, you may want to change up how you buy your cannabis while also adding to the collection of strains you can smoke if you buy weed online instead.

 It seems that Raich will have to risk going to jail if she wants to live.
 This isnâ€™t the first time Raich has had legal setbacks regarding this issue.
 Back in 2005, SCOTUS ruled against her 6-3 in Gonzales vs. Raich.
 The majority opinion even acknowledged that without the cannabis she could die.
 The following is a post I wrote on June 9, 2005 at Fearless Philosophy for Free Minds in reaction to this disastrous ruling.